yungcypo/Obsidian/Linux/Vim.md

 # External command
 To execute external command, type `:!` followed by `<command>`
-With this you are able to execute any command, as if you were out of Neovim
+With this you are able to execute any command, as if you were out of Vim
 For example, type `:!ls` to list the contents of a directory
 Remember to press `<enter>` to run the command

 # Writing to file
-You already know that typing `:wq` will *write* to the file and *quit* Neovim
+You already know that typing `:wq` will *write* to the file and *quit* Vim
 What wasn't mentioned yet is that typing `:w` followed by `<filename>` allows you to save to different file

 If you want to write just a part of a file, you can do so with **visual mode**